Short Description of the Course:

 The book provides valuable assistance for those groups which create paper-based mockups as opposed to on-screen, digital prototypes.

 Zsuzsanna Kovács (born 1981) is a Senior User Experience Researcher at Prezi.
 She studied computer science and mathematics and was teaching programming during her university years.
 After finishing her studies she joined SAP where she started as a UI Developer, in 2008 she became a UI Designer.
 Between 2010 and 2013 she lived and worked as a UX Design Specialist at the SAP Headquarters in Germany.
 In 2013 she came back to Hungary and started to work at Prezi.

 She is one of the main organisers of the first Hungarian UX conference called Amuse and the UX Budapest meetup community.
 She has a passion for psychology and classical music.

-Gyuri Juhász (born 1962) is lead User Experience Designer at LogMeIn, Inc. Graduating as an architect, he joined Graphisoft in 1987.
-Participated in the development of ArchiCAD, and established a design team introducing usability engineering methods to the development process of Graphisoft.
-Later he consulted in the fields of online banking and telecom to help the creation of user-friendly systems.
-Since 2010, he designs user experiences for LogMeIn's portfolio of innovative products and services.
+Gyuri Juhász (born 1962) is lead User Experience Designer at LogMeIn, Inc. Graduating from the Budapest University of Technology and Economics in 1986 as an architect, he joined Graphisoft in 1987.
+As a user interface designer, he participated in the development of Graphisoft's leading product, ArchiCAD, a 3D architectural design and building simulation software.
+Subsequently, he established a special software design team introducing usability engineering methods to the development process of Graphisoft.
+In recent years, he has consulted for various organizations in the field of online banking, telecom and remote access and helped them deliver user-friendly systems.
+Recently, he designs user experiences for LogMeIn's portfolio of innovative products and services.